-Taking certain antibiotics, such as tetracycline in pregnancy, may also discolor teeth for the expected child.
-An injury or fall that damages the nerves or cracks or chips the teeth can lead to darkening of teeth in children or adults.
-Having had chemotherapy or neck and head radiation can adversely affect the color of tooth enamel as well.
-In teens and children, discolored or stained teeth could be a result of having a condition called fluorosis, which is caused by ingesting too much fluoride as a child, usually under the age of three.
+Taking certain antibiotics, such as tetracycline, may also discolor teeth.
+An injury or fall that damages the nerves or cracks or chips the teeth can lead to discolored teeth in children or adults.
+Having had chemotherapy or neck and head radiation can adversely affect the color of tooth enamel too.
+In teens and children, discolored or stained teeth could be a result of having a condition called fluorosis, which is caused by using too much fluoride.

 Also, the perception of the color of teeth is affected severely by makeup and skin tone.
-Individuals that wear dark makeup or have darker skin will look like they have whiter teeth.
+Individuals who wear dark makeup or have darker skin will look like they have whiter teeth.

 Facts About Teeth Whitening Procedures